Investigations touch Illinois powerbroker’s confidants

 Phil Turner, a former federal prosecutor in Chicago, said it would be wrong to deduce Madigan, 77, is an FBI target now based on raids of one-time associates.
 But he said Madigan may still have reason to worry since those facing charges often scramble to cough up unfavorable information on others with more status.

 “Even if you haven’t done anything wrong, the people that are targets may have done things and they learn what to tell investigators as a way to stay out of jail,” Turner said.
-“When people get into a vice, they will start saying something about someone else - even if it’s not true.”
+“When people get into a vise, they will start saying something about someone else - even if it’s not true.”

 The U.S. attorney’s office in Chicago, headed by John Lausch, an appointee of Republican President Donald Trump, is spearheading the investigations against the Democrats, some of them acknowledged powerbrokers in the party.
 One of his predecessors, Patrick Fitzgerald, cemented his own legacy by convicting two Illinois governors - Democrat Rod Blagojevich and Republican George Ryan.